pg-spot-ops/pg-spot-operator/README.md

 **Working Beta**

 * Manifest API not yet fully fixed (not relevant though when using Docker or the CLI).
-* No guarantees on internal configuration being kept backwards compatible - thus might need to clean up `~/.pg-spot-operator` if getting weird errors after a version update.
+* No guarantees on internal configuration being kept backwards compatible - thus might need to remove `~/.pg-spot-operator` if getting weird errors after a version update.

 # Other topics